 🥕 More recipes using carrot tops

 Want more recipes using carrot greens?
 We've got you covered:

 - Carrot Top Chimichurri

-Craving more simple sauce recipes?
-Check out our 5-Minute Nut-Free Chickpea Basil Pesto and Vegan Green Goddess Avocado Dip recipes, both easy sauce and ip recipes that will add a boost of flavor and fun to your meals.
+Craving more simple pesto sauce recipes?
+Check out our Radish Greens Pesto or 5-Minute Nut-Free Chickpea Basil Pesto, both outside-the-box pesto sauce recipes that will add a boost of flavor and fun to your meals.

 - 2 cups carrot tops and stems chopped (from about 8 medium carrots)